Random-Guyz/RG_Store/README.md

 ## Project Description

-This college project, RG Store, is an e-commerce website specializing in electronics.
+RG Store, is an e-commerce website specializing in electronics.
 Our team collaborated to create a fully functional website with the following features:

 - Custom logos designed for the website.
 - Frontend design implemented using Figma.